rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-node-ca-cert</code></td>
 		<td>Path to X.509 CA certificate for node-to-node encryption.
-		    <br><br>If this path is set, and nodes enable TLS inter-node communications i.e. over the Raft TCP connection, then the certificates presented by other nodes must be signed by this Certificate Authority.
+		    <br><br>If this path is configured and nodes use TLS for Raft connections, then any certificate presented during connection setup must be signed by this Certificate Authority - whether it&#39;s the node&#39;s certificate in one-way TLS or both certificates in mutual TLS.
 </td>
 	</tr>
 	<tr>
 		<td><code>-node-cert</code></td>
 		<td>Path to X.509 certificate for node-to-node mutual authentication and encryption.
-		    <br><br>Setting this path enables TLS-encrypted inter-node communications.
+		    <br><br>Setting this path enables one-way TLS-encrypted inter-node communications.
 Specifically this is the certificate presented by this node when another node connects to it.
 If not set the node does not enable TLS.
 </td>
 	</tr>
 	<tr>